Southern Sub-Regional Trust Funding Opportunities

 Accordingly, the SSRT can only utilise Trust funds for the following charitable purposes:

 - relief of poverty, and needs arising from old age or sickness and distress;

 - advancement of religion; and/or

 - other purposes beneficial to the Community.

 An extensive rage of funding application forms, as well as the SSRT Grant Funding Guidelines can be accessed on the right hand side of this page.
 The remaining due date for funding rounds in 2023 is 6th October |

 To be eligible to apply for funding from the SSRT applicants must satisfy the charitable purpose requirement mentioned above and meet one of the criteria listed below:

-(Note: To become a registered Shareholder please contact the WCCT Finance Team)
+(Note: To become a registered Shareholder please contact the WCCT Finance Team for an application form.)

-- An Aboriginal person who ordinarily reside in or around the land or waters within the Southern Sub-Region;
+- an Aboriginal person who ordinarily resides in or around the land or waters within the Southern Sub-Region;

 All applications must meet these minimum requirements in order to receive any funding and all Applications will be assessed on a case-by-case basis by the Trustee Board of the SSRT against the terms of the SSRT Trust Deed, the WCCCA and this Grant Funding Guideline.